a

 email: Keith Laynon

-Treasurer/Membership Secretary: Mr. Ian Jennings
+Treasurer/Membership Secretary: Mr. Jim Hocking

 Librarian: Mrs Wendy Benoit.